Alex-Stone-Github/PyUpload/README.md

-# ttan
+# PyUpload
-This is some of the code for a tracking order algorithm I am playing with.
+This is a project which attempt to make the upload of python code to a roborio as easy as possible.